 After graduating I spent fifteen months in Mainz, teaching English and learning something of West Germany’s language and culture.
-In 1977 I returned to live in Cambridge.
+In 1977 I returned to Cambridge.
 In an effort to understand the wisdom reached by humanity’s best minds, I dipped into the writings of other philosophers.
 I felt out-of-place in modern society and did not know what to do for a living.
 I spent three years translating into English hexameter the satires of Juvenal, a Roman poet of the 2nd century AD.
 But almost as soon as the work was published (in 1983), I became deeply dissatisfied with it.

 I lodged for several years with a single Christian lady, who had a strong, quiet faith.
 At the back was a vegetable plot, a few flowers, and an apple tree.
 What was this thing ‘life’, I mused, as bees buzzed in the sunshine.
 The idea that it was no more than highly organised atoms seemed false: I was a conscious being; animals were conscious beings.
 And where did the beauty of the flowers come from?
 As part of my program of self-education, I read one of the gospels and to my surprise began thinking, “I agree with what this man was saying.”
 Then the thought occurred: “If you do, doesn’t that entail that you accept what he said about himself?”
 I replied, “I suppose that follows.”
 It was a dim dawning.
 I didn’t agree with everything in the New Testament, and my basic line was, “I’ll decide what is true or not.”
 As when Jesus called his first disciples, the cross, repentance, the Spirit, came later.